 Less Trust Due to Less Human Contact

 There is also an opinion that users will feel less confidence in financial institutions because of fewer opportunities to work with human consultants.
 This is true, but only partially.
-Most likely we will observe this trend, but only in relation to people born in the previous generation, who are not too inclined to believe in technology to begin with.
+Most likely we will observe this trend, but only in relation to people born in the previous generation — who are not too inclined to believe in technology to begin with.
 But as for the generation of millennials who are willing to pay more for convenience and reliability, they will be glad for the opportunity to perform any operation in a few clicks.

-Ethical risks are associated with the fact that the amount of data financial companies collect, store, systematize, analyze, and use to their advantage (as well as to the benefit of customers) continues to grow.
+Ethical risks are associated with the fact that the amount of data financial companies collect, store, systematize, analyze, and use to their advantage (as well as to the benefit of customers) continues to increase.
 Some users do not like this trend, but at the moment it is impossible to take any action without leaving a trace of personal data.
 Fraudsters most of all do not like this fact, since they are already beginning to feel it is becoming harder and harder to trick AI systems.
 At the same time, this is a definite plus for improving the user experience and enhancing the level of security.

 False-Positive Results Risks

-Machine learning systems and AI track patterns of user behavior and compare them with accepted versions of the norm in relation to each user.
+Machine Learning systems and AI track patterns of user behavior and compare them with accepted versions of the norm in relation to each user.
 So, for example, if a user completes a transaction abroad, but he has not notified the bank about his trip (or the bank for some reason could not catch this information; for example, the user did not buy the ticket from his credit card, but received it as a gift), then this operation can be interpreted as fraudulent.
 But in fact, everything was legal – just a small lack of information led to a false-positive result.

 How to Choose the Best Partner to Develop Machine Learning Solutions for Your Financial Service